 Finding Time to Exercise Number 10: Trade Lunch For Lunges

 Use half of your lunch hour and take a brisk walk around your office building.
 Or, run to a nearby gym and take a 30-minute power-lunch class.
 Today, many companies have their own gym, so that makes it even easier to slip in a workout.
 If you're a homemaker, get a group of women together twice a week for salad and sweat.
 Eat a light lunch together and then do 20 minutes of kickboxing.
 You'll even begin to look forward to your noon workout sessions.

 Take the Next Step

-- For professionally designed workouts and training plans for literally any goal you have, click here!
+- For professionally designed workouts and training plans for literally any goal you have, visit the sports fitness advisor!